-• Height of the number 100 mm
+• Height of figure 100 mm

 • Width of figure 70 mm

-• Width of the stroke 25 mm
+• Width of stroke 25 mm

 • Space between two figures 15 mm

 The English form for numbers must be used.
-That is single vertical line for the "one" and a simple sloping line without a horizontal line for the "seven".
-(See Diagram O).
+That is single vertical line for the "one" and a simple sloping line without a horizontal line for the "seven" (see Diagram O).